[QODBC-ALL] How to Configure QODBC to Work With 64-bit Microsoft Excel

 If you want to filter the data, you make settings here:

-Select "Return Data to Microsoft Excel" and click "Finish" button
+Select "Return Data to Microsoft Excel" and click the "Finish" button